konung/datatable/README.md

 =========

 This is a [Rails 3.0](http://rubyonrails.org) plugin that provides an interface to the [Datatables](http://datatables.net) javascript library.

-Currently it only support MySQL and PostgreSQL through ActiveRecord.
+Currently this gem only supports MySQL and PostgreSQL through ActiveRecord.

 Introduction
 ============

 This gem is in an early stage of development.
 It's likely the code base will experience significant churn in the next few releases as we search for the best way deliver the desired functionality.
-If you think this may be a problem you should most likely avoid using this gem for production use.
-On the other hand if you're not afraid of diving into the code to help us solve a problem we will certiainly do what we can do help you in return.
+If you think this may be a problem you should most likely avoid using it for now.
+On the other hand if you're not afraid of diving into the code to help us improve it we will certiainly do what we can to make sure it works for you in return.

 Setup
 ======